wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

 !!! question

-    How can we distinguish the originating country providing the data?
+    How can we distinguish the WIS centre that published the data?

 ??? success "Click to reveal answer"

-    We can distinguish the originating country by looking at the fourth level of the topic structure.
+    We can distinguish the WIS centre that published the data by looking at the fourth level of the topic structure.
 For example, the following topic:

-    `origin/a/wis2/zmb/zambia_met_service/data/core/weather/surface-based-observations/synop`
+    `origin/a/wis2/zm-zmd/data/core/weather/surface-based-observations/synop`

-    tells us that the data was published by Zambia (zmb).

-    The fifth level of the topic structure provides the id of the centre where the data originated from (in this case, the Zambia Meteorological Service).
+    tells us that the data was published a WIS centre with the centre-id `zm-zmd` (in this case, the Zambia Meteorological Service).

 !!! question

-    How can we distinguish the data type?
+    How can we distinguish between core and recommended data?

 ??? success "Click to reveal answer"

-    We can distinguish the data type by looking at the ninth level of the topic structure.
+    We can distinguish the data type by looking at the fifth level of the topic structure.
 For example, the following topic:

-    `origin/a/wis2/zmb/zambia_met_service/data/core/weather/surface-based-observations/synop`
+    `origin/a/wis2/zm-zmd/data/core/weather/surface-based-observations/synop`

-    tells us that the data type is surface-based observations (synop).
+    tells us that the data is a core dataset.
+If the topic was:

+    `origin/a/wis2/zm-zmd/data/recommended/weather/surface-based-observations/synop`

+    then the data would be a recommended dataset.

 ## Exercise 2: Review the WIS2 message structure

 Disconnect from MQTT Explorer and update the 'Advanced' sections to change the subscription to the following:

-* `origin/a/wis2/+/+/data/core/weather/surface-based-observations/synop`
-* `cache/a/wis2/+/+/data/core/weather/surface-based-observations/synop`
+* `origin/a/wis2/+/data/core/weather/surface-based-observations/#`

 <img alt="mqtt-explorer-global-broker-topics-exercise2" src="../../assets/img/mqtt-explorer-global-broker-topics-exercise2.png" width="600">

 !!! note
-    The `+` wildcard is used to subscribe to all countries (fourth level) and centres (fifth level) while the remaining topic structure is fixed to ensure we subscribe to subtopics `data/core/weather/surface-based-observations/synop`.
+    The `+` wildcard is used to subscribe to all WIS-centres.
+The `#` wildcard is used to subscribe to all sub-topics under the `surface-based-observations` topic.

-Messages should start to appear again.
+Re-connect to the Global Broker and wait for messages to appear.

 You can view the content of the WIS2 message in the "Value" section on the right hand side.